-One last tip if you are very sore is to come to class and just work on technique, drilling combos while going much lighter than normal.
+One last tip, if you are very sore, you can just come to class and work on technique, drilling combos while going much lighter than usual.
 The activity will help you recovery faster while not pushing your body too far.
-You can also just jump rope, stretch, and shadowbox in open-gym – this is called “active rest” and is good for recovery.
+You can also jump rope, stretch, and shadowbox in open-gym – this is called “active rest” and is helpful to recovery.

 Shin conditioning is a necessary part of Muay Thai.
 For some students, it takes longer than others to condition shins.
-In order to have shins that withstand Muay Thai fight competition, you have to go through a lot of pain and TLC before your shins are hard enough to check kicks without shin guards.
-That’s not everyone’s goal, but even if you just want to wail on the Thai pads and heavy bag, your shins will need to toughen up a bit.
+To have shins that withstand Muay Thai fight competition, you have to go through a lot of pain and TLC before your shins are hard enough to check kicks without shin guards.
+That’s not everyone’s goal, but even if you only want to wail on the Thai pads and heavy bag, your shins will need to toughen up a bit.

 You don’t need to stop training because of a shin bump.
 Bumps are common, mostly from sparring and hitting an elbow or knee by mistake, but they can also happen by hitting the edge of a Thai pad the wrong way.
-Most of the time they just need a few days to heal.
+Most of the time they only need a few days to heal.
 It helps to massage them after a hot bath or shower or before training with Thai Liniment, a menthol oil from Thailand used by fighters to warm the muscles before training and fighting.
-Thai oil helps numb the shins a bit while you train so the bruises hurt less and it also makes it easier to rub out the lumps in your shins…. yeah, this is not a sport for the timid.
+Thai Liniment helps numb the shins a bit while you train, so the bruises hurt less.
+It also makes it easier to rub out the lumps in your shins.
+Yeah, Muay Thai is not a sport for the timid.

 It’s important to remember to wash your hands after you put on Thai oil.
 A swipe in the eye of that stuff and you will be crying.
 Or worse you use the restroom and forget to rinse the Thai Oil off first!
 LOL

-If the bump is really bad you might have a bone bruise.
+If the bump is really bad, you might have a bone bruise.
 These can take a longer time to heal usually 2 -6 weeks, but that doesn’t mean you have to stop training.
-Many times I have hurt my shins sparring: bumps, bone bruises or even stress fractures and I went back to train, but just didn’t kick with that leg for a while.
+Many times I have hurt my shins sparring: bumps, bone bruises or even stress fractures and I went back to train, however, I didn’t kick with that leg for a while.

-The awesome thing about Muay Thai is it’s the art of 8 limbs (not 2) so if one of my weapons is busted I can use all the other 7.
-Unless you are the amazing Baxter Humby you all have 2 hands, 2 elbows, 2 knees, and 2 shins (that guy is awesome, next time you are complaining, think about what he has accomplished).
-I’ve trained Muay Thai with a busted hand, bloody elbows, bruised knees and completely destroyed shins.
-It’s not required that you do that, but just a note that this is what fighters do.
+The awesome thing about Muay Thai is it’s the art of 8 limbs (not 2), so if one of my weapons is busted, I can use all the other 7.
+Unless you are the amazing Baxter Humby, you all have two hands, two elbows, two knees, and two shins (that guy is incredible, next time you are complaining, think about what he has accomplished).
+I’ve trained Muay Thai with a busted hand, bloody elbows, bruised knees, and destroyed shins.
+It’s not required to train Muay Thai with minor injuries, and for many, it may not be the smart choice but just a note that is what most fighters do.